 Today, almost everyone wants to have the best score to have their business on the first page of search engine results.
+SEO score checkers show you how your website is doing.

 But why does it matter to your business?